 In order to enhance the quality and utility of medical photography, it is valuable to ensure colors are rendered in a standard way, irrespective of the lighting environment when the image was acquired.
-This enables all the goals that involve comparisons (goals 2-4 in Table 1), and it usually also makes inspections easier (goal 1).
+This enables all the objectives that involve comparisons (items 2-4 in Table 1), and it usually also makes inspections easier (item 1).
 One way to achieve this would be to use exactly the same standard set of conditions during the image acquisition (lighting, exposure, calibrated camera, geometry, etc...).
 This is very restrictive and nearly impossible in practice.

 Another way of achieving this is by using standard hardware (like consumer cameras), and by calibrating the image to a standard set of conditions after the acquisition.
 This typically involves adding some kind of color chart with known colorimetric properties in the scene during acquisition.
-In addition, the color chart can also serve as a scale marker, allowing accurate areas to be determined in calibrated images in the imaging plane of the chart.
+In addition, the color chart can also serve as a scale marker, allowing the accurate determination of dimensions for areas in the imaging plane of the chart.

-One of the most important and often challenging factors in ensuring proper photography and certainly consistent color data is inhomogeneous lighting (see Fig. 2, bottom left).
+One of the most important and often challenging factors in ensuring proper photography and consistent color data is inhomogeneous lighting (see Fig. 2, bottom left).
 It is clear that if the lighting over a region of interest is uneven, it will be very difficult to obtain sensible color measurements from it, and no amount of calibration is going to help.
 For accurate color images, uniform diffuse lighting tends to work best.
 Some examples of diffuse lighting setups are shown in Figure 4.
-But even with a uniform light source, lighting can still be uneven if the scene geometry is wrong (angled planes, shadows, etc...).
-It is best solution to ensure that the region of interest is nominally perpendicular to the optical axis (the line going straight from the camera sensor through the lens to the scene).
+But even with a uniform light source, lighting can still be uneven if the object geometry is not considered (oblique angles, shadows, etc...).
+It is best to ensure that the region of interest is nominally perpendicular to the optical axis (the line going straight from the camera sensor through the lens to the scene).
 Clearly this can be quite challenging if the region of interest is not flat (see Fig. 5, middle image in the bottom).
 Also with wet or moist areas in the region of interest this can lead to specular (mirror-like) reflections, visible as very bright white regions (see also left image in Fig. 5).
 Normal flash photography tends to make this problem worse, although a special ring-like flash for close-up photography may alleviate this because the incoming light from the flash is coming from the sides.
 When present, specular reflections can usually be diminished by angling the light source away from the optical axis.
+Figure 5 also provides a good demonstration of how the white point can be changed through proper color correction.
 An illustrated guide for medical photography (with color chart) is given in Fig. 6.